Korkinho21/Korkinho21/README.md

 - 🌱 I’m currently learning to code in Python.
    I took part of a European Project to do my final degree thesis, my task was to create a model which simulates renewable energies generation, which was feeded from weather data.
 - 💞️ I’m looking to collaborate at open source projects.
-- 📫 I don't think you are interested on my work by this time lol.
-Anyways, I'm available at gmail: korkinho21@gmail.com
+- 📫 I'm available at gmail: korkinho21@gmail.com

 <!---
 Korkinho21/Korkinho21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.